Aylesbury College: Higher education

 Aylesbury College in partnership with local universities offers degree-level courses at its own higher education centre.
 Buckinghamshire New University is particularly close with the college and provides accreditation for most of the courses on offer.

-As of 2016, the college is host to the Aylesbury Campus of The University of Bedfordshire, for students of Nursing (Adult and Mental Health) and Midwifery.
+As of 2016, the college is host to the Aylesbury Campus of the University of Bedfordshire, for students of Nursing (Adult and Mental Health) and Midwifery.

 Local links

 Aylesbury College has ties with local secondary education establishments, Aylesbury Vale Academy, John Colet School, The Grange School and Cottesloe School.

 In September 2013 Buckinghamshire University Technical College opened in a new building on the Aylesbury College campus.
 The university technical college is co-sponsored by Aylesbury College and Buckinghamshire New University.

+Merger into Buckinghamshire College Group

+In October 2017, Aylesbury College was merged with Amersham and Wycombe College to form into Buckinghamshire College Group which continues to use this name today.
+As well as the Aylesbury Campus, there are also two separate campuses, one in Amersham and other in the Flackwell Heath area of High Wycombe.